plumvillage/oracles/verses.rst

 .. [#] Twelfth Night 1.2: Viola.
 Beginner's mind, aspiration.
 .. [#] The Merchant of Venice 2.2: Launcelot.
 .. [#] A Midsummer Night's Dream 3.2: Helena.
-.. [#] Hamlet 2.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 2.2: Hamlet.
 He speaks of man.
 .. [#] A Midsummer Night's Dream 2.1: Oberon.
 Of a mermaid on a dolphin's back.
-.. [#] Hamlet 4.5: King Claudius.
+.. [#] Hamlet, Prince of Denmark 4.5: King Claudius.
 After the death of Polonius.
 .. [#] Sonnet 150.
 Our sorrow distorts reality.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 Suffering resulting from past actions.
 .. [#] The Merchant of Venice 5.1: Bassanio.
 The stars.
 .. [#] Sonnet 150.
 .. [#] Sonnet 18.
 The insight of impermanence gives us power over our lives.
 .. [#] Romeo and Juliet 2.2: Juliet.
 Here Romeo's name represents the discriminating mind; free from the name we are free from the discriminating mind.
 .. [#] The Tempest 1.2: Ferdinand.
-He is drawn by Miranda but under the charm of Prospero.
+He is drawn by Miranda but bound by the charm of Prospero.
 .. [#] The Tempest 4.1: Ceres.
 Free from thinking our mind is unbound.
 .. [#] Sonnet 5.
 Time here is impermanence.
 .. [#] King Lear 5.3: Edmund.
 On discovering his half-brother Edgar.
-.. [#] Hamlet 3.1: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.1: Hamlet.
 What is beyond death.
 .. [#] A Midsummer Night's Dream 3.2: Helena.
 The non-dual nature of Nirvana.
 .. [#] Love's Labour Lost: 4.3.
 He speaks of women's eyes.
 .. [#] A Midsummer Night's Dream 2.1: Fairy.
 .. [#] The Tempest 5.1: Prospero.
 Hands that release him from his bonds.
 .. [#] A Midsummer Night's Dream 2.1: Fairy.
+The cowslips are protectors of the fairy queen (Mother Nature.)
+With care the Earth becomes a refuge for all living beings.
 .. [#] King Lear 5.3: King Lear.
 He dreams of spending his days with his daughter Cordelia, assured of her true filial piety, in a prison.
 .. [#] The Merchant of Venice 2.7.
-.. [#] King Lear 1.1: King Lear.
-He is caught in the wrong view that his daughter Cordelia is not grateful to him.
+.. [#] King Lear 1.1: Kent.
+King Lear is caught in the wrong view that his daughter Cordelia is not grateful to him.
 Kent, knowing her faithfulness, tries to intervene.
 .. [#] Othello 3.3: Othello.
 Iago plants false seeds in Othello of his wife's unfaithfulness.
 Othello says he will not live in jealousy.
 .. [#] The Merchant of Venice 4.1: Portia.
 Compassion frees us from the bonds of jealousy, and it is not difficult at all.
 .. [#] Sonnet 8.
 Afflictions cloud and distort our perceptions, yet the wonders of life that are within and around us.